Ruleby/ruleby/docs/dsl_docs.md

 # The Ruleby DSL

 This document is a description of the new Ruleby DSL called Magnum.
+For now, it's available in the `new_dsl` branch of Ruleby.
+If people like it, we'll merge it into `master` such that either Magnum or Ferrari can be used (probably not at the same time though).

-## The basics
+## The Basics

 Let's say you want to create a rule that matches all Message facts.
 It would look like this: